Euro 2024: Spain embrace change to claim record fourth crown – DW – 07/15/2024

 Spain were at their furious best throughout Euro 2024, head and shoulders above the competition for most of it, and now they are champions.

-"I think Spain were the best team in the tournament," vanquished England coach Gareth Southgate said in his post-match interview.
+"I think Spain were the best team in the tournament," vanquished England coach Gareth Southgate admitted in his post-match interview.

-Few who saw any of the tournament over the last four weeks would disagree.
-Spain won all of their seven games at Euro 2024, an unprecedented achievement at a European Championship.
+Few who watched over the last four weeks would disagree.
+Spain won all of their seven games, an unprecedented achievement at a European Championship.

-A record fourth European title looked to be on its way right from the first half of their opening game, as they scored three goals before the break against Croatia and then never looked back.
+A record fourth European title looked to be on its way right from the first half of their opening game.
+They scored three goals before the break against Croatia and then never looked back.

-Although England put up a spirited fight, with Cole Palmer cancelling out Nico Williams’ opener, Spain hit a deserved winner with time ticking away as the inevitable title followed.
+Although England put up a spirited fight in the final, with Cole Palmer canceling out Nico Williams' opener, Spain hit a deserved winner with time ticking away as the inevitable title followed.

 Key to this strategy are the two wide players, Williams and Lamine Yamal.
-They had an impact on the final before they had even stepped onto the pitch.
+They impacted the final before they had even stepped onto the pitch.

-Southgate admitted he changed England’s formation to a back four, in an attempt to counter the duo.

 Spain's dynamic wingers always a threat

-The opening goal was the perfect example of how the two players drive Spain’s new-look tactics.
+The opening goal perfectly shows how the two players drive Spain’s new-look tactics.

 Old and new ways combine for success

-Not that Spain are unable to play the old way.
-They still dominated possession and have midfielders who can keep the ball as well as any in the world.
+It's not that Spain is unable to play the old way.
+They still dominated possession and have midfielders who can keep the ball as well as anyone in the world.

-Rodri, a winning machine for club side Manchester City as well as his national team now, was easily replaced at half time by an equally capable Martín Zubimendi.
+Rodri, a winning machine for club side Manchester City and now his national team, was easily replaced at halftime by an equally capable Martín Zubimendi.

 There was no need to panic, England were tiring, and marauding left back Marc Cucurella found space out wide.

 He could have stopped, turned and passed to a more technically adept teammate.
-Instead he gambled, sending in a cross in the hope that Mikel Oyarzabal could get to the ball first.
+Instead, he gambled, sending in a cross hoping that Mikel Oyarzabal could get to the ball first.
 It paid off in spectacular style.

 Olmo a surprise rescue act at the death